daniel-rusu/pods4k/immutable-arrays/README.md

 </details>

+Note that comparisons against regular arrays are like-for-like (eg. `ImmutableIntArray` vs `IntArray`) to give regular arrays the best possible result.
+To interpret the charts, when the `elements` type is `Array` and the data type is `Boolean` then a primitive `BooleanArray` is used etc.

 ### Copy Operations

 Operations that copy ranges of values have significantly higher performance than lists and even regular arrays.
 The